pomponchik/sigmatch/README.md

 print(matcher.match(function))  # True
 ```

-The `match()` method works with both regular and routine functions, as well as with lambdas, generators, classes, and many other callable objects.
+The `match()` method works with both regular and coroutine functions, as well as with lambdas, generators, classes, and many other callable objects.
 By default, the `match()` method returns a boolean value, but you can ask the library to immediately raise an exception if the function does not have the signature you need:

 ```python
 matcher.match(function, raise_exception=True)